samiemostafavi/wireless-pr3d/measurements/campaign2/measure-EP5G.md

 ## Upload and processing the files

-On the endnode, upload files in the client and networkinfo folders:
+On the endnode, upload the produced files located at client and networkinfo folders:
 ```
 for file in /tmp/m1/client/*; do curl --user expeca:expeca --ftp-create-dirs -T ${file} ftp://10.70.70.3/mnt/volume/m1/endnode01/client/$(basename ${file}); done
 ```